-The Ministry of Science and Higher Education is the policy maker for R&D. In defining transport-related research priorities, the Ministry is supported by the Ministry of Transport, Construction and Maritime Economy, the Ministry of Regional Development, and the Ministry of Environment.
+The Ministry of Science and Higher Education is the policy maker for R&D in Poland.
+In defining transport-related research priorities, the Ministry is supported by the Ministry of Transport, Construction and Maritime Economy, the Ministry of Regional Development, and the Ministry of Environment.
 The Ministry of Science and Higher Education regularly conducts evaluations and certification of all national scientific and R&D units.

 These centres are fully operational and support research and development in Poland.

 Transport research is funded on a horizontal project-based approach.
 Research is funded under public funding in the National Programme for R&D and by private sources.
 All transport research projects financed by the National Programme are registered in a project database, which is maintained by the Information Processing Centre.